zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosjobs/README.md

     /**
      * Example on how to call JobGet getJclCommon method.
-     * The getJclCommon method is given CommonJobParams object filled with information on the given job to
+     * The getJclCommon method is given CommonJobInputData object filled with information on the given job to
      * use for retrieval of its JCL content.
      *
      * @param prefix partial or full job name to use for searching